ysz951/enjoy-cook-app/README.md

 # Enjoy Cook
 An online recipes search & share app.
 Find your want, make your like!

+This is the front end for `Enjoy Cook`.
+The back end can be found at https://github.com/ysz951/enjoy-cook-api.

 ## Features
 * Search recipes by categories or the key word.
 * Easy to log in and register.